lyleresnick/lyleresnick.github.io/_posts/2017-09-03-Solving-a-Complex-UITableView-Using-the-VIPER-Architecture.md

 1. making the Adapter a pure adapter between the tableView and the Presenter and
 2. moving the remainder of the Adapter's implementation to the Presenter.

-The name representing the rows has been changed to `TransactionListViewModel`s, because this is what they are known as in VIPER.
+The name representing the rows has been changed to `TransactionListRowViewModel`s, because this is what they are known as in VIPER.

 ```swift
 class TransactionListPresenter {